CMA-ES/libcmaes/README.md

 ## libcmaes
 libcmaes is a multithreaded C++ implementation of the CMA-ES algorithm for stochastic optimization of nonlinear 'blackbox' functions.
+The implemented algorithms have a wide range of applications in various disciplines, ranging from pure function minimization, optimization in industrial and scientific applications, to the solving of reinforcement and machine learning problems.

-CMA-ES has proven very effective in optimizing functions when no gradient is available.
-Typically, it does find the minimum value of an objective function in a minimal number of function calls, compared to other methods.
+Over the past decade, both the original CMA-ES and its improved flavors have proven very effective in optimizing functions when no gradient is available.
+Typically, the algorithm does find the minimum value of an objective function in a minimal number of function calls, compared to other methods.
 For a full report of recent results, see (3).

 CMA-ES is mostly the work of Nikolaus Hansen (4) and a few others.
 Other implementations can be found in (5).

 Main functionalities:
 At the moment, the library implements a vanilla version of CMA-ES (1).